MIT License

 Returns the value of the :math:`r^2` statistic between the focal

-mutations (in either the forward or backwards direction) until either a
+sites (in either the forward or backwards direction) until either a

-``max_mutations`` parameter), a maximum distance in sequence
+``max_sites`` parameter), a maximum distance in sequence

 coordinates has been reached (using the ``max_distance`` parameter) or